Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Preliminaries

 \section{Preliminaries}

-In this section, we illustrate how the attention mechanism-based inductive bias affects the stability of MRL with specific examples (Section \ref{Motivating Example}).
-We formally describe stable MRL (Section \ref{Stable Molecular Relational Learning}) and conduct a theoretical analysis to reveal feasible solutions to improve MRL stability (Section \ref{Theoretical Analysis of Stable MRL}).
+In this section, we illustrate how the attention mechanism-based inductive bias affects the stability of MRL with specific examples.
+We formally describe stable MRL and present a theoretical analysis to identify feasible solutions to improve MRL stability.